Jack Mitchell (photographer): Career

 By age 15 he had met Florida's licensing standards to obtain a press pass, by age 16 he was working as a commercial photographer, and his first published photograph was of Veronica Lake, who was visiting Florida while on a war bonds tour.

 Mitchell was an Army photographer during World War II, working in Italy.
 In 1946, after returning home from the army, he set up his first studio in New Smyrna Beach.

 In 1949, when he was 24, at the invitation of Ted Shawn, he visited Jacob's Pillow Dance and became interested in dance photography, which became a specialty.
 He moved his studio to New York City in 1950.
 He was the American Ballet Theatre's official photographer.
 Starting in the 1961 he spent decades photographing the Alvin Ailey American Dance Theater, producing over 10,000 images of the company; Ailey's biographer Jennifer Dunning credited Mitchell's work for "help[ing] to sell the company early on".
 Mitchell also photographed dancers of the Boston Ballet, Les Grands Ballets Canadiens, Pennsylvania Ballet, Houston Ballet, and San Francisco Ballet.

 Mitchell shot over 160 covers for Dance Magazine; his 168th cover was published in July 2003.
 His term for what he was attempting to capture with dance photography was "moving stills."
 He was known as a lighting expert.

 Mitchell also photographed other artists, entertainers, musicians, and writers, including John Lennon and Yoko Ono just a month before Lennon was murdered.
-Other subjects included Leonard Bernstein, David Byrne, Truman Capote, Anthony Quinn, Jack Nicholson, Patti LuPone, Keith Haring, Neil Simon, Angela Lansbury, Twyla Tharp, Ned Rorem, Leontyne Price, Alfred Hitchcock, Spalding Gray, Ann Reinking, Andy Warhol, and Natalie Wood.
+Other subjects included Leonard Bernstein, David Byrne, Truman Capote, Anthony Quinn, Jack Nicholson, Patti LuPone, Keith Haring, Neil Simon, Angela Lansbury, Whitney Houston, Twyla Tharp, Ned Rorem, Leontyne Price, Alfred Hitchcock, Spalding Gray, Ann Reinking, Andy Warhol, and Natalie Wood.
 He spent a decade photographing Gloria Swanson.
 His work appeared in The New York Times, Elle, Harper's Bazaar, Life, Newsweek, People, Rolling Stone, Time, Vanity Fair and Vogue, among others.

 Mitchell was the subject of a 2006 documentary, My Life is Black and White, directed by Craig Highberger.
 His books include Icons & Idols (1998), for which Edward Albee wrote the foreword, and a book of his Alvin Ailey photography, Alvin Ailey American Dance Theater (1993).
 In 2020 his 1983 photo of Audre Lorde was used by mosaicist Rico Gatson to create a permanent installation at the 167th Street Station in the Bronx.